What is Acupuncture?

 What should you expect with regard to treatments?

 Comprehensive acupuncture treatment involves a thorough history of your pet and physical examination, followed by a patient assessment and formulation of a treatment plan.
 It usually involves multiple visits.
-Dr. Melissa Gosline will discuss a treatment plan with you regarding your pet and his/her specific health needs.
+One of our veterinarians will discuss a treatment plan with you regarding your pet and his/her specific health needs.
 Bloodwork and x-rays are needed to determine health issues that may affect treatment.

 The consultation includes the exam and first acupuncture treatment and takes about an hour.
 Subsequent treatments are normally done in 30-minute appointments.
 If acupuncture is combined with other treatments, the visit usually takes longer.
 The logistics of combined treatments are addressed on a case-by-case basis.
 A progress assessment exam is usually done at each visit.